Law firm makes its case for Chinese steel overcapacity

 In the case of EAF producer Dalipal, the law firm says steel recycling protectionism also plays a role in its ability to conduct business.

-The report’s authors say the city of Tangshan, near Dalipal’s new mill location, “recently issued plans to establish one of the largest steel scrap recycling bases in the country to service the Beijing-Tianjin-Hebei region and substantially increase scrap supply and utilization in the region’s steel industry.
+The report’s authors say the city of Tangshan, near Dalipal’s new mill location, recently issued plans to establish one of the largest steel scrap recycling bases in the country to service the Beijing-Tianjin-Hebei region and substantially increase scrap supply and utilization in the region’s steel industry.

-The trio of authors concludes, “These three companies each exemplify in their own ways some of the major distortions that follow from the Chinese government’s recent industrial policy initiatives.
+“These three companies each exemplify in their own ways some of the major distortions that follow from the Chinese government’s recent industrial policy initiatives.
 All three companies are emblematic of the ongoing challenges that China’s state-backed steel industry poses to overseas competitors seeking to shore up critical supply chains and invest in a more sustainable future.”